Home | Send Feedback

 Application.java

-With a simple GET endpoint, you can expose the information.
-Only expose the information that you need.
-If you only need a version number, create a more slimmed-down GET endpoint.
+You can expose this information with a simple GET endpoint.
+Only expose the information you need.
+If you only need the version number, create a more streamlined GET endpoint.

 @GetMapping("/version")